 Saskia Vogel’s debut novel – which explores desire and loneliness in LA – is one of this year’s most exciting.
-We speak to the author about how she subverted the romance novel.
+We speak to the author about how she subverted the genre.

 Saskia Vogel’s debut – which explores the relationship between a young actress, a dominatrix and her live-in houseboy – is one of this year’s most exciting.
-We speak to the author about how she used compassion to subvert the romance novel.
+We speak to the author about how she used compassion to subvert the genre.

 At first glance, Saskia Vogel’s new novel Permission could appear as if it’s all about sex.
 But dig a little deeper, and the story contains a number of complex themes belying such simple categorisation.